Health Response

 Antibiotics play a crucial role in the response to this outbreak in 2 distinct ways.

 1. Preventative antibiotics (prophylaxis) are being offered to close contacts of confirmed cases as a precautionary measure to help limit further spread.
-This includes anyone who visited Club Chemistry on 5, 6 or 7 March.
+This includes anyone who visited Club Chemistry between 5 - 15 March.

 2. Antibiotics given to treat an infection are used when someone has already become ill.
 For MenB, prompt treatment with antibiotics is critical - which is why seeking urgent medical help at the first sign of symptoms is so important.

-Advice on antibiotics has been issued to staff and students at the University of Kent, and antibiotics are available at a number of distribution sites including Senate on campus.
+Advice on antibiotics has been issued to staff and students at the University of Kent, and antibiotics are available at distribution sites.

-Preventative antibiotics (also known as prophylaxis) are being offered to all students living in on-campus accommodation at Canterbury, anyone who attended Club Chemistry in Canterbury, Kent on 5, 6 or 7 March, and any individuals who have been in close contact with someone with confirmed or suspected meningitis.
+Preventative antibiotics (also known as prophylaxis) are being offered to all students living in on-campus accommodation at Canterbury, anyone who attended Club Chemistry in Canterbury, Kent between 5 - 15 March, and any individuals who have been in close contact with someone with confirmed or suspected meningitis.

-The UK Health Security Agency (UKHSA) has been contacting individuals who are known to have been in close contact with confirmed cases and advising them on the next steps.
-We have been working with UKHSA to support staff and students who may be impacted by offering precautionary antibiotics at the Senate Building on our Canterbury campus.
+The UK Health Security Agency (UKHSA) has been contacting individuals who are known to have been in close contact with confirmed cases and advising them on the how to get antibiotics.

 Seek medical help urgently: